ilhan007/ui5con25-handson/docs/7_Use_ChatLoading.md

 #  Use the `ChatLoading`

 The `ChatLoading` is the final piece needed to complete the chat experience.
-It provides a visual indicator while waiting for a response
+It provides a visual indicator while waiting for a response.

 Let’s integrate it into the `Chat` web component with just a few small adjustments.